Ted Bundy

 In 1975, Bundy was arrested and jailed in Utah for aggravated kidnapping and attempted criminal assault.
 He then became a suspect in a progressively longer list of unsolved homicides in several states.
-Facing murder charges in Colorado, Bundy engineered two dramatic escapes and committed further assaults in Florida, including three murders, before his ultimate recapture in 1978.
-For the Florida homicides, he received three death sentences in two trials.
-Bundy was executed at Florida State Prison in Raiford on January 24, 1989.
+Facing murder charges in Colorado, Bundy engineered two dramatic escapes and committed further assaults in Florida, including three murders, before being recaptured in 1978.
+For the Florida homicides, he received three death sentences in two trials and was executed in the electric chair at Florida State Prison on January 24, 1989.

-Biographer Ann Rule characterized him as "a sadistic sociopath who took pleasure from another human's pain and the control he had over his victims, to the point of death and even after."
-Bundy once described himself as "the most cold-hearted son of a bitch you'll ever meet," a statement with which attorney Polly Nelson, a member of his last defense team, agreed.
-"Ted," she wrote, "was the very definition of heartless evil."
+Biographer Ann Rule characterized Bundy as "a sadistic sociopath who took pleasure from another human's pain and the control he had over his victims, to the point of death and even after".
+He once described himself as "the most cold-hearted son of a bitch you'll ever meet", a statement with which attorney Polly Nelson, a member of his last defense team, agreed.
+She wrote that "Ted was the very definition of heartless evil".